by Diane Brenner and Evan Spring

 Since 1999 the building’s archives have expanded dramatically, and the large, open interior has accommodated a variety of exhibits, talks, oral history events, and social gatherings as well as private parties and choral rehearsals.

-The multi-year building effort throughout the 1990s was spearheaded by WHS president Ted Claydon, who turns 100 next month (October 2021).
+The multi-year building effort throughout the 1990s was spearheaded by WHS president Ted Claydon, who turns 100 next month.
+(Ted was born October 19, 2021.)
 Thank you, Ted, for your vital and lasting contribution to the civic life of the town and the preservation of its history.

 ABOUT THE CONTRIBUTORS